ezaspy/elrond/README.md

   - If you encounter errors with [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md), individual scripts for each of the software packages are contained in [elrond/elrond/tools/scripts/](https://github.com/ezaspy/elrond/tree/main/elrond/tools/scripts/)
 <br><br>

-Alternatviely, if you prefer to install the packages yourself...<br>
+Alternatviely, if you prefer to install the packages yourself... (bear in mind there may be additional dependency requirements)<br>

 - [volatility3](https://github.com/volatilityfoundation/volatility3/) - (optional)
 - [dwarfdump](https://manpages.ubuntu.com/manpages/trusty/man1/dwarfdump.1.html) - processing Linux memory images in volatility3